MakeSchool-Tutorials/Getting-Started-With-Xcode-Swift3/P1-Swift-Intro/content.md

 Warnings do not stop your code from running.
 They are represented by a yellow triangle.
 Just like errors, they might have `Fix-it` suggestions.

 Another thing to note in this example is some warnings and errors will have multiple messages associated with them.
-See how we click the grey `2` in the example to view both messages.
+See how we click the grey `2` in the example to view both messages?